erizov/Professor/semester_5/lecture_25_transformers/transformer/README.md

 ## Performance Considerations

-This algorithm is part of NLP and requires careful consideration of resource constraints.
+This approach is part of NLP and requires careful consideration of resource constraints.

 ## Do Not Confuse With

-- Supervised vs unsupervised learning algorithms
+- Supervised vs unsupervised training algorithms
 - Parametric vs non-parametric models
-- Classification vs regression problems
+- Categorization vs value estimation problems

 ## Self-Assessment Questions